AliRafay/AliRafay/README.md

 ### Hi there 👋

- - I'm currently working on CSharp and .Net
- - I’m currently learning BSCS from NED University of Engineering and Technology, Karachi
+ - I'm an experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
+Skilled in ASP.NET CORE, Software management tools (confluence, jira, bitbucket, github )Version Control Tools(git), Database(SQL and NoSQL) and C#.
+Strong engineering professional with a BSCS focused in computer science from NED University of Engineering and Technology.
  - How to reach me: alirafaybhojani2001@gmail.com

 ![Ali Rafay's github stats](https://github-readme-stats.vercel.app/api?username=AliRafay&&show_icons=true&theme=merko&hide=prs)